What’s the Difference Between Wasps and Bees?

 But surprisingly, these same characteristics between wasps and bees are often the basis for distinction.

-An example of such characteristics is the fact that both of them sting.
-But, then, their pattern of stinging and the recurring outcome differs.
+An example of such characteristics is that both of them sting.
+However, their pattern of stinging and the recurring outcome differ.

 Their similar appearance in coloration and striped markings is also a basis for differentiation.
 We’ll be examining that closely as we progress in this article.

-That notwithstanding, there are several differences between these ecosystem lovers, and knowing their difference will help us identify them and appreciate their unique characteristics and contributions to the ecosystem.
+That notwithstanding, there are several differences between these ecosystem lovers, and knowing their differences will help us identify them and appreciate their unique characteristics and contributions to the ecosystem.

 Stay with me as we examine the difference between wasps and bees.